 The 2001 Scientific Committee (SC) of CCSBT selected a set of fisheries indicators to overview the SBT stock status (CCSBT 2001).
-These indicators have been revised and used in past Stock Assessment Group (SAG), SC and Extended Scientific Committee (ESC) meetings to examine whether unexpected changes of stock status requiring urgent full stock assessment occurred.
-Also, the 3rd Meeting of Management Procedure Workshop in 2004 agreed to review fisheries indicators every year to monitor whether the SBT stock status stays within an expected range of uncertainty which the operating model (OM) considered (CCSBT 2004).
+These indicators have been revised and used in past Stock Assessment Group (SAG), SC and Extended Scientific Committee (ESC) meetings to examine whether unexpected changes of stock status that require urgent full stock assessment occur.
+Also, the 3rd Meeting of Management Procedure Workshop in 2004 agreed to review fisheries indicators every year to monitor whether the SBT stock status stays within an expected range of uncertainty which is considered in the operating model (OM) (CCSBT 2004).
 This document summarizes examinations of updated fishery-dependent indicators and our overall interpretations.
-Some fishery-independent indicators.
+Fishery-independent indices based on research surveys were also reviewed along with the fisheries-dependent indicators.

-It should be noted that conclusions on catch anomalies of longline and purse seine fisheries in the reports by the Japanese Market and Australian Farming Investigation Panels are not taken into account of in this summary because how to incorporate information of catch anomalies into past CPUE data is difficult.
+It should be noted that conclusions on past catch anomalies of longline and purse seine fisheries in the reports by the Japanese Market and Australian Farming Investigation Panels were not taken into account of in this summary because how to incorporate information of the catch anomalies into past CPUE data is difficult.

-1. Japanese longline CPUE:
+1. Japanese longline CPUE1: